-Our strategy is to build on the 25% improvement in water-use efficiency achieved from our original Performance with Purpose target with an additional 25% improvement by 2025, with a focus on manufacturing operations in high-water-risk areas.
+Strategic relevance: Our strategy is to build on the 25% improvement in water-use efficiency achieved from our original Performance with Purpose target with an additional 25% improvement by 2025, with a focus on manufacturing operations in high-water-risk areas.
 Conserving water is good for our business and the environment wherever we operate.
 This water efficiency will also deliver cost savings to our operations through reductions in water abstraction costs, utilities costs as well as waste water discharge compliance costs and chemical consumables.

-We set annual efficiency targets.
+Action taken: We set annual efficiency targets.
 In 2019, aiming to reduce the amount of water used for potato slicing and lubricating, our R&D function rolled out a new patented component-one that's just as effective as the standard equipment while using 64% less water.
 We're deploying this innovation globally, and it has the potential to save 640 million liters of water per year.
+Another example of globally replicable practice that we have validated and verified cleaning efficacy of in 2020 in our US operations is a project we call "Burst Rinsing", applicable to our beverages syrup tanks.
+For sanitizing and cleaning of these syrup tanks Burst rinsing is an alternative to conventional continuous flow rinsing, but has the benefit of being able to give the same high standard of cleaning for 40% less freshwater.
+Burst Rinsing is being deployed at key Europe and AMESA bottling locations during 2021.